Barrett Watten: Early life and education

 Watten was born in Long Beach, California, in 1948, the son of a US Navy physician.
 As a child, he moved frequently, including time in Japan and Taiwan.
 He graduated high school in Oakland, California, in 1965, and briefly attended Massachusetts Institute of Technology.
 He graduated with an AB in biochemistry from University of California, Berkeley in 1969.

-While at Berkeley, he met fellow poet Robert Grenier, and participated in student protests against the Vietnam War.
+While at Berkeley, Watten met fellow poet Robert Grenier, and participated in student protests against the Vietnam War.
 He then attended the Iowa Writers' Workshop at the University of Iowa, graduating in 1972 with an MFA.
-Watten's association with Grenier continued when they began publishing This magazine.

 Career

-In 1976, he and other poets founded the reading series at the Grand Piano coffeehouse in San Francisco that ran through 1980.
+In 1976, Watten and other poets founded the reading series at the Grand Piano coffeehouse in San Francisco that ran through 1980.
 (Note: “320 poets and performers were featured in the 153 events of the series.”)
 From 2006 to 2010 ten members of the group published The Grand Piano, a "collective autobiography" of that period.

-In 1971, Watten and Robert Grenier began the poetry journal This, which he edited with Grenier for the first three years and then alone until 1982.
+In 1971, Watten and Grenier began the poetry journal This, which he edited with Grenier for the first three years and then alone until 1982.
 In 1989, he began graduate studies at Berkeley, receiving a PhD in English in 1995.
-In 1995, the poetry magazine Aerial published a special issue about Watten.

 Between 1981 and 1998, Watten served as an editor for Poetics Journal along with Lyn Hejinian.
 In 2013, an anthology of essays from the journal was published, followed by an e-book of the entire journal's content in 2015.
+In 1995, the poetry magazine Aerial published a special issue about Watten.

 Watten joined the English department at Wayne State University in 1994.
 In 2019, some students reported Watten to the university administration for misbehavior and later published their collective testimonials in a blog, including allegations of Watten being "hostile, verbally abusive, and manipulative with female students".
 The university hired an independent investigator and removed him from teaching in November 2019.
 Watten's faculty union, the American Association of University Professors (AAUP), filed grievances citing a lack of required due process and a restraint of free speech, and requested the restrictions be withdrawn.
 The details of the disciplinary action were published after a FOIA request, which was protested by Watten as "outrageous".
 Watten returned to teaching classes in 2023.